Quanbing-Luo/Quanbing-Luo/README.md

 Dr. Quanbing Luo is currently a lecturer at the School of Environmental Science and Engineering, Guangdong University of Technology.
-Quanbing does research in the fields of (1) Mesh Generation Methods, (2) Computational Fluid Dynamics, (3) Numerical Heat Transfer, (4) Fire Safety Engineering.
+Quanbing does research in the fields of (1) Mesh Generation, (2) Computational Fluid Dynamics, (3) Numerical Heat Transfer, (4) Fire Safety Engineering.

 <!---
 Quanbing-Luo/Quanbing-Luo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.